king398/SainaRanesk/README.md

 get-go, without the need to invest time and resources into adapting it to the specifics of our task.
 In fact, Whisper Large has a SOTA (state-of-the-art) performance in this type of scenario, making it the ideal model for transcribing and translating audio files that are full of noise and contain a mix of multiple languages and dialects.**
+**We apply a Small amount of  supervised learning with regularization to expand Whisper Large-V2 Vocabulary of Hindi words.
+This Leads to Better performance in translating slangs from local dialects.We finetune for only 3 epoch so do the model does not over fit to the type of the training data we have provided thus maintaining Whisper Large-V2 excellent ability to generalise on new data**
 **Whisper Large-V2 has been trained for 2.5 times more epochs than Whisper Large-V1, with SpecAugment, stochastic depth, and BPE dropout for regularization.
 Other than the training procedure, the model architecture and size remained the same as the original large model**